microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/README.md

 ## Review & Self Study

-* Read about the different microphone types and how they work on the [What's the difference between dynamic and condenser microphones article on Musician's HQ](https://musicianshq.com/whats-the-difference-between-dynamic-and-condenser-microphones/).
+* Read about the different microphone types and how they work on the [what's the difference between dynamic and condenser microphones article on Musician's HQ](https://musicianshq.com/whats-the-difference-between-dynamic-and-condenser-microphones/).
-* Read more on the Cognitive Services speech service on the [Speech service documentation on Microsoft Docs](https://docs.microsoft.com/azure/cognitive-services/speech-service/?WT.mc_id=academic-17441-jabenn)
+* Read more on the Cognitive Services speech service on the [speech service documentation on Microsoft Docs](https://docs.microsoft.com/azure/cognitive-services/speech-service/?WT.mc_id=academic-17441-jabenn)
-* Read about keyword spotting on the [Keyword recognition documentation on Microsoft Docs](https://docs.microsoft.com/azure/cognitive-services/speech-service/keyword-recognition-overview?WT.mc_id=academic-17441-jabenn)
+* Read about keyword spotting on the [keyword recognition documentation on Microsoft Docs](https://docs.microsoft.com/azure/cognitive-services/speech-service/keyword-recognition-overview?WT.mc_id=academic-17441-jabenn)

 ## Assignment